-Muslims around the world practice the religion of Islam.
+Muslims around the world practice Islam.
 The practice of Islam includes observing dietary laws which come from Islamic teachings.
-Islamic dietary laws define foods that are Halal, meaning lawful or permissible.
-Muslims avoid food and beverages that are Haram, meaning not permitted for a Muslim to consume.
+Islamic dietary laws define foods that are considered Halal, meaning lawful or permissible.
+Muslims avoid food and beverages that are considered haram, meaning not permitted for a Muslim to consume.
 Both Halal and Haram are two Arabic words.
 These words play an important role in the life of a Muslim no matter where they live.

-Many foods are clearly Halal or clearly Haram.
+Many foods are Halal or Haram.
 However, certain foods are difficult to classify because of the ingredients they contain.
-Check for Halal certification or read food labels on these food items. .
-Check carefully each time you buy food products, as these food manufacturers may change ingredients without any prior notice.
+Check for Halal certification or read food labels on these food items before you consume them.
+Check carefully each time you buy food products, as these food manufacturers may have changed ingredients after the last time you purchased it.

 Verifying the halalness of various food items may become important, especially in non-Muslim majority countries.
 A couple of decades ago, I had only heard the word Halal and Haram in books but not on products in Pakistan.
 Why, in Muslim majority countries, people tend to believe that everything is Halal.